Poch / Le Poque

 On this page the modern German form of Poch is described first, based on rules supplied with a modern board, on various books, and on information from Jan Böttcher.
 There follow summaries of differences in the 18th and 19th century versions of the game.

 From 3 to 6 players can take part and a 32-card pack is used, the cards ranking from high to low A-K-Q-J-10-9-8-7.
 Each player has an equal supply of chips.
 A board (Pochbrett) in the centre of the table is used to hold chips staked to the the various pools until they are won.
-There are many designs of Poch board - here is a modern example:
+There are many designs of Poch board - a modern example is shown above.

 If a ready-made board is not to hand it is fairly easy to make your own.
 You need places for the nine pools: Ace, King, Queen, Jack, Ten, Marriage (marked King-Queen on the board), Sequence (marked 7-8-9 on the board), Pocher (marked with a Joker on the board) and the centre pot (unlabelled).

 The first dealer is chosen at random and the turn to deal passes to the left after each hand.
 Before each deal, every player must put one chip into each of the nine pools.

 The dealer deals out the cards clockwise, one at a time as far as they will go until only one card is left, and places this last card face up on the table.
 Unless there are three players.
 Some of the players will have one more card than others: this does not matter.
 The last card belongs to no one; the suit of this card is the "pay suit".